n-shor/Trivia/README.md

 - Bonus Feature 14: [There is a page for adding questions into the database in the GUI] (real magshimim bonus)

+- Bonus Feature 15: [You can't even CREATE a room that has more questions than what the server's database holds]